inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 ## Task 3 - Productdelivery and codequality
 ### Manual tests
 Game loop:
-*   When the game has started press space once.
+*   When the game has started choose you cards and press the confirm button when it has turned green.
+*   If you are in LAN you need to wait for other players to confirm their cards.
+When all have confirmed, the game should start the turn.
 *   Then all robots will use one programcard in turn, 5 times.
 (5 rounds)
-*   Press space again after all robots have moved and the robots will do five more rounds.
+*   Choose cards again and press comfirm, the game will start the second turn.

-Laser:
+Laser (fire):
 *   Start a turn and wait for all players to move.
 Then the playerLasers should fire.
 Then the lasers from wall should fire.

+Laser (blocking):
 *   Stear your player in front of a laser.
 The laser should be stopped by a player.

 Menu-screen: